Leaders in Research Peptides

 MOTS-c and Mitochondrial Energy Regulation in Thyroid Function

 Studies also show that central MOTS-c administration decreased serum TSH, T3, and T4 levels while increasing mitochondrial uncoupling proteins involved in energy expenditure.
-These findings highlight the connection between mitochondrial signaling and thyroid hormone regulation.
+These findings highlight the connection between mitochondrial signalling and thyroid hormone regulation.

 What Role Does Tesamorelin Play in Thyroid Hormone Regulation?